 In 1984, “The Friends Again EP” by Friends Again peaked at number 59 on the U.K. pop singles chart.

-In 1984, “To France” by Mike Oldfield And Maggie Reilly peaked at number 48 on the U.K. pop singles chart.
+In 1984, “To France” by Mike Oldfield and Maggie Reilly peaked at number 48 on the U.K. pop singles chart.

 In 1984, “You're The Best Thing” by The Style Council peaked at number 85 on the U.K. pop singles chart.

-In 1984, “Big Girls” by Electric Pandas peaked at number 18 on the Australian pop singles chart.
+In 1984, ✪✪ “You Think You're A Man” by Divine peaked at number 16 on the U.K. pop singles chart.

 In 1984, “Love Lies Lost” by Helen Terry peaked at number 34 on the Australian pop singles chart.